albertgoncalves/hello_nix/js/README.md

 # Nix and JavaScript

-In this case, all I wanted to do was install `jshint` into my local environment (as opposed to installing libraries for use inside `node`).

----
-To make this happen, all we need to do is create a `shell.nix` file in the local directory like so:
+In order to setup a simple environment with `node` and `jshint`, we will need to create a small `shell.nix` file.

 ```nix
 { pkgs ? import <nixpkgs> {} }: